-Two late cuts from my list were David Bowie’s ‘Life on Mars?’ and Bill Withers’ ‘Ain’t No Sunshine’.
-I’m only including hits, and plenty of well-loved rock bands from the era avoided singles – Pink Floyd and Led Zeppelin are best heard in the form of their full-length LPs.
+All of these songs made the top 40 in either the UK or the US.
+Most are the signature song of their artist as well.
+Two late cuts from my list were David Bowie’s ‘Life on Mars?’ and Bill Withers’ ‘Ain’t No Sunshine’, while Kate Bush’s ‘Wuthering Heights’ was ineligible because I already included her in my 1980s list.
+Many well-loved rock bands from the era avoided singles – Pink Floyd and Led Zeppelin are best heard in the form of their full-length LPs.

 10 Best Hit Songs of the 1970s